miguelmota/terminal-textticker/README.md

 # Resources

-The browser version of is also available, [textticker](https://github.com/miguelmota/textticker).
+The browser version of this is also available, [textticker](https://github.com/miguelmota/textticker).

 # License